m-salman-a/dotfiles/README.md

 - [X] :Telescope flutter not working
 - [X] lazygit not working
-- [ ] icat in telescope not working
+- [-] icat in telescope not working
 - [X] toggleterm not rounded on startup
 - [ ] bind WhichKey to <Leader>?
 - [ ] copy to clipboard not working
-- [ ] branch name too long
+- [X] branch name too long
 - [X] need better syntax highlighting for keywords (final, const, etc.)
 - [X] need handling for syntax highlighting for keywords
 - [ ] need wrapping for diagnostics
 - [ ] better sorting for completions
 - [X] formattting is different from Vscode even after running dart format
 - [ ] import not updating when renaming file
-- [ ] completion takes a long time when first running neovim
+- [X] completion takes a long time when first running neovim